CSA, Copyright (c) 2000,2008 by Carlo Strozzi.

 Most important, to really grasp the CSA philosophy I definitely recommend that you read the resources listed in the bibliography.

-subscribe csa-devel" (without the quotes) in the message
+" (without the quotes) in the message subject.

-csa-devel@strozzi.it.
-Always include as much information as possible, especially the content of file
+.
+Always include as much information as possible, especially the content of file csa.version

 Pages on this Web site are organized in the form of a Wiki.
 These pages can be edited by any standard Web browser -- provided you have been granted the proper authorization.